 So, we took our butterflies out by our water fountain and released them.
 It was such a wonderful experience to watch them one by one flying off into the sky.

 For the rest of the afternoon, we celebrated our butterfly friends and did some fun activities together to learn more about them.

 To celebrate the release of our butterflies, we had a party for them, complete with fun food.

 Butterfly fairy bread

 There was Butterfly Fairy Bread.
 Spread a small amount of butter down the center and dip bread in chocolate sprinkles.
 Then spread butter on the wings and dip those individually in rainbow sprinkles.

 There were Butterfly Cheese Crackers – 2 butterfly crackers with cheese in the center.
 I used a sharp knife and the butterfly cracker as a template to cut the cheese.

-And Butterfly Brownies for dessert.
-I cut small strips off colored Twizzlers and sliced through those strips to make the antenna.
+There were also Butterfly Brownies.
+I cut small strips of colored Twizzlers and sliced through those strips to make the antenna.
 Then using a little icing attached those to the brownies with two jelly beans for wings.

-And then we ended our fun butterfly day by reading stories outside on a picnic blanket under the flowers so we could look for more butterfly friends.
+Then we ended our butterfly day by reading stories outside on a picnic blanket under the flowers so we could look for more butterflies.

 - The Big Book of Bugs, by Ken Fin